I’m not great at NaNoWriMo.

 #NaNoPlotMo isn’t an official offshoot of NaNoWriMo.

 From what I can tell, folks are using it as #NaNoWriMoPrep.
 My idea is to use the actual month of November to plot a novel or novella a week!

 I will be using The Basic Character Creation Workbook to craft my characters and Romancing the Beat to plot the actual story.
 My process also borrows a bit of Dan Well’s plot structure—specifically the bit about beginning at the end.
 I don’t write linearly so his idea to write the last chapter, the dark moment, and then the first chapter—in that order—makes the most sense to me.

-Why plot i stead of writing?
+Why plot instead of write?

 I’ve recently starting batching my blog posts and social media posts and it has helped me get a lot of work done.
 So why not apply that to fiction!
 Batching the plotting portion and writing the transitional plot points will help me get down to the business of writing the book a lot faster.
-Well…that’s the plan anyway, lol.
+Well…that’s the plan anyway.
 Also, part of my goals for 2019 is to start submitting my work again.
 This plot exercise will eventually become the stories that I send out to a short list of publishers I’d love to work with.